 By 2025, there are expected to be more than 75 billion IoT devices worldwide, with an estimated global spending of $1.1 trillion.

-- Malibu, another drinks company, takes it a step further, using their “connected” bottles as digital touchpoint to promote exclusive content.
+- Malibu, another drinks company, takes it a step further, using their “connected” bottles as digital touchpoints to promote exclusive content

 The opportunities for IoT advertising are just surfacing, which may disrupt the industry in ways we can’t imagine.
 The only challenge ahead is privacy.
 Given the detailed amount of data IoT devices gather, marketers will have to use it in ways that are relevant and respectful of the user’s privacy.